My Travel & Photography Guide to Oslo, Norway

 Mariboes gate 7, Vulkan district

 Two Michelin stars and the most forward-thinking kitchen in Oslo after Maaemo.
-Swedish-born chef Mikael Svensson built Kontrast in the Vulkan industrial district and has built deep relationships with local farms, fishers, and foragers that produce a menu of extraordinary ethical sourcing and technical precision.
-The space is stark and deliberately industrial — exposed concrete and steel — in a neighborhood that was itself a working-class industrial area before Oslo's creative class arrived.
+Swedish-born chef Mikael Svensson has built deep relationships with local farms, fishers, and foragers, producing a menu of extraordinary ethical sourcing and technical precision.
+The space is deliberately industrial — exposed concrete and steel in a neighborhood that was itself working-class before Oslo's creative class arrived.
 The food is the counterpoint: refined, delicate, and rooted in the best the region produces.
+Reserve ahead.

 Vaaghals